 Just as with shoe size, so it is with body weight.
 Every body appears to have a set point, a weight at which it functions optimally.
 This set point is not destined to be at the 50th percentile for every person—some will be heavier and some will lighter.
 Repeated attempts at dieting seem to increase a body’s setpoint, which is the opposite of what most dieters are trying to achieve.

 There is no magic solution.
 Failing to fit the thin mold can be a burden.
-I wish I could wave a magic wand and have your loved one’s body transform into one that would not be stigmatized, would be celebrated, and would fit into all spaces.
-But I can’t change your loved one’s genetic body destiny, just as I can’t change any person’s ethnic background or skin color to conform to the privileged group.
+I wish I could wave a magic wand and remove stigma and oppression and allow all bodies to fit into all spaces.
+But I can’t singlehandedly change the world or change your loved one’s genetic body destiny, just as I can’t change any person’s ethnic background or skin color to conform to the privileged group.
 And I believe the solution is not to change your loved one’s body to conform—the solution is to fight to end weight stigma and the oppression of larger bodies.

 Here’s what I can do: